2022 The Hundred season

-The 2022 season of The Hundred was the second season of The Hundred, a professional franchise 100-ball cricket tournament involving eight men's and women's teams located in major cities across England and Wales.
+The 2022 The Hundred season was the second season of The Hundred, a professional franchise 100-ball cricket tournament involving eight men's and women's teams located in major cities across United Kingdom.

-The competition returned after its first season, which was impacted by the COVID-19 pandemic and faced strong opposition from traditional cricket fans.
-Despite this more than 500,000 tickets were sold for the first year of the competition and the contest was seen as a major boost for the women's game.
+The competition's first season was impacted by the COVID-19 pandemic and faced strong opposition from traditional cricket fans.
+Despite this, more than 500,000 tickets were sold during the first year and the competition was seen as a major boost for the women's game.

 The Hundred's organisers hoped that more overseas players would be able to take part in this second season due to the relaxation of lockdown restrictions as the pandemic receded.

 Salaries for male players increased by 25% on the previous year, with each team allowed to spend up to £1m on wages for the month-long contest.
 Pay for female players have been more than doubled on the previous year, with each team given £250,000 to spend on salaries.

+The women's Oval Invincibles defended their 2021 title, while the men's Trent Rockets won the trophy for the first time.

 Teams

 The eight teams that competed in the 2021 season returned for a second year.
-They were all franchises, operating separately from the existing county cricket clubs, with each representing a large area of England and Wales.

 Tournament structure

-In the inaugural competition in 2021, eight city-based teams competed for the men's and women's titles over a month between 21 July and 21 August 2021.

-For 2022, the same eight city-based teams competed over 56 matches in the group stage (32 men's, 24 women's).
 The majority of the men's and women's matches were held on the same day at the same grounds, with one ticket giving access to both contests.

 Each men's team played four matches at home and four matches away.
 This included one match against every other side in the competition and then a bonus match against their nearest regional rivals.

 The women's competition was curtailed due to the inclusion of women's cricket at the 2022 Commonwealth Games in Birmingham, reducing the number of players who were available for the start of the contest.
 As a result, the women's contest started a week later and each women's team only played six matches in the group stage, meaning some sides did not meet each other at that point in the competition.

-Once the league stage was completed the top three teams competed in the knockout stage to decide the ultimate champions.
+Once the league stage was completed, the top three teams competed in the knockout stage to decide the ultimate champions.
 The second and third teams met in a semi-final at the Rose Bowl in Southampton.
 The winner of the semi-final then met the team that finished top of the league in the final at Lord's.